SCGScouts/SCGScouts.github.io/latest.md

 ## Our Risk Profile

 As with last week, these are theoretical numbers for what would happen if we did meet, and everybody who had been turning up even occasionally did.
-As those numbers aren't changing, and I haven't updated the age profile (I have now got a new batch of data from everybody, so it will be updated by next week), this is essentially just a scaled version of the above, and shows much the same pattern, with risks across the board having halved again
+As those numbers aren't changing, and I haven't updated the age profile (I have now got a new batch of data from everybody, so it will be updated by next week), this is essentially just a scaled version of the above, and shows much the same pattern, with risks across the board having halved again from last week.

 | Section  | Current risk | Risk on meeting day (projected) |
 | --- | --- | --- |